-There's some confusion over ticket prices into Chitwan National Park.
-I'll try to clear them up but do keep in mind it's Nepal and prices often change.
+There's some confusion over ticket prices into Chitwan National Park which I'll try to clear up here.

 Sauraha is a town outside of the park.
 There has never been a fee to enter the village.
 Sauraha is where the majority of people stay when visiting Chitwan National park.

-The ticket is valid for one day only.
+A Chitwan National Park ticket is valid for only one day.
 However, if you buy your ticket after 2pm with proof or a next day half/full day jungle trekking ticket you can take a late afternoon Elephant jungle tour on the day you buy your ticket.

-People staying within the park on package tours will often have the ticket prices included in their tour packages.
+People staying within the park on package tours will often have the ticket prices included in their tour packages - do ask to confirm.

 Official tickets are available at the National Park ticket office which is on the Sauraha side of the park just along side the river.
 If walking there be prepared to be asked questions and offered many treks by guides and touts.
 Generally speaking it's easier to have your guesthouse or tour guide to purchase the ticket for you.
 Though there is a small and interesting museum beside the ticket office.

 Contact telephone number of Chitwan National Park tourist office: 056-620405/580072

-Staying outside Chitwan National park means you will be staying in Sauraha town which has a wide selection of guesthouses that vary in price from $5 per night upward to $150+.
+Sauraha has a wide selection of guesthouses that vary in price from $5 per night upward to $150+.

 Most travelers stay in accommodation within Sauraha and arrange jungle treks or excursions from there.

 Do check out my personal reviews on accommodation in Chitwan.
 Or use my search below.
 It will search all the major booking sites, is free to use and will find you the best prices!